maniac0r/roon-hass/README.md

     media_player:
       - platform: roon
         host: hostname_or_ip
-        port: 3006
     ```

-    For the host and port parameters give the host where you are running the NodeJS proxy from step 1.
+    For the host and port parameters give the host where you are Roon.
-    You can ommit host if it's running on the same host as hass.
+    You can ommit host if you only have 1 Roon server in your network, it will be auto discovered.

-    You can ommit port if it's setup at the default port 3006.
+3. Almost Done !

+    Now restart Home Assistant and approve the addon within Roon (extensions section).

 3. Done !

-    Now restart Home Assistant and within a few seconds after hass is started, your players should appear.
+    After the approval, within a few seconds your players should appear in Home Assistant.

 ## What is supported ?